Microfibres: the plastic in our clothes

 It might surprise you, but you're probably wearing plastic clothes.

 Even more shocking, your clothes may be leading to invisible plastics infiltrating our oceans and even our own bodies.
 A new report Reducing Household Contributions to Marine Plastic Pollution by research group Eunomia, commissioned by Friends of the Earth, reveals how your clothes are part of this worrying problem.
-Read on to find out more, and get tips on how to clean up your wardrobe.

 Many of our clothes contain plastics like polyester, nylon, acrylic and polyamide.
 In fact, most new fabrics are made of plastic – up to 64% of them.